jonathansick/sitelle_notes/README.md

 If nebula was ejected during the WRs rotation, then gas kinematics should reflect that rotation.
 Ideal project for SITELLE since you can observe the 2D velocity field.
 W6 is huge: 40'x40'.
 More WR nebulae are about 10 arcmin though.
 Models don't exist for these winds.
 Most modelling has been done for B stars (Connection to MIMES project?).
 Use Ha and [OIII] for this project, simply on basis for S/N for kinematics.
 Add in more lines to get ionization structure at the same time.

+## Hyperspectral Observations of Cas A (Alarie)

+Lots of good Great Observatory coverage (HST, Spitzer, GALEX).
+SNIIb remnant (?).
+Here we look at SpIOMM 645-700 nm bandpass.
+4 arc min sq. object.

+*n.b.: Winner of best slide transitions.*

+Sulfur doublet, NII, Halpha.

+Reconstruct a 3D view of the nebula from kinematics (assumes spherical expansion?).
+There's a deconvolution equation that goes unexplained.

+Some structures aren't moving: **Quasi Stationary Floculi**.
+Might have been ejected prior to the nebula.
+As the main nebular passed by, they are lit up.

+Seems to be unusually nitrogen rich.

+Multi-epoch observations between 2000 and 2009 with HST.
+Get transverse velocity.
+Traced 3500 knots and manually mapped their displacement vectors.
+The expansion is actually faster on the outside!
+Trace expansion inwards: estimate site of explosion.
+It seems that the star (or nebula) has moved relative to the explosion site.

+To get total velocity (combining radial and transverse), need a distance estimate.
+He uses spherical symmetry; finds D to make traverse velocity and radial velocities balance. *D=3.33 kpc*.
+Under this assumption, he gets a 'true' 3D map of Cas A.